mattkuda/TabaFit/README.md

    ```

 This will open Expo Dev Tools in the browser.
 You can then use an emulator or a physical device connected to your machine to run the application.

+To build expo, run `eas build --platform ios --profile production`.
+Use the transfer app to upload the .eas file to the Apple Connect.

 #### Backend